MicrosoftDocs/win32/desktop-src/IndexSrv/programming-apis.md

 ---
+Description: Each programming language has several APIs that communicate with Indexing Service, and you can choose the API most suitable for a task. ms.assetid: ede1c59d-bf95-4a8d-9190-947b5a8a630f
 title: Programming APIs
-description: Each programming language has several APIs that communicate with Indexing Service, and you can choose the API most suitable for a task. ms.assetid: ede1c59d-bf95-4a8d-9190-947b5a8a630f ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+ms.technology: desktop
+ms.prod: windows
+ms.author: windowssdkdev